minjo1234/TIL/3.Resource/VPC/Concept.md

 ---
 ### Segment (piece of cake)

-AWS has a region that has a VPC has a AZ(availability zone = Subnet)
+AWS has regions where VPCs are located and AZs(Availability Zones = Subnets)

 ---